Roybie/tigr/README.md

 ```

 results in `a == 9` and `b = [0,1,2,3,4]`

+##while
+While loop takes the form:

+`while expression scope`

+repeats scope until expression is false.

+There are two types of while loop:

+`while` returning a single value corresponding to the value of the scope at the last iteration

+`while[]` returning an array containing the value of the scope at each iteration.

 ###break
 Loops can be broken out early using the keyword ``break``